ariahosseini/ThermoElectric/README.md

 This panel show the magnitude of electrical conductivity and Seebeck coefficient in phosphorus-doped bulk silicon.
 The solid blue line shows the model prediction for electrical conductivity, and the red line shows the prediction for the Seebeck coefficient.
 The experimentally measured σ and S are marked with open circles.
 </p>

-## Model Electron Transport Coefficients In Nanostructured Thermoelectrics
+## Model Electron Transport Coefficients in Nanostructured Thermoelectrics

 | tau2D_cylinder(self, energyRange, nk, Uo, m, vfrac, valley, dk_len, ro, n=2000) |
 | ------------------------------------------------------------------------------- |